mbanani/unsupervisedRR/docs/datasets.md

 by defining paths in a consistent way as well as pre-extracting the intrinsic and pose matrices.
 We emphasize that the pose matrices are only used for evaluation.

+Once you download the datasets, make sure to update the paths in `unsuperviserRR/datasets/builder.py` with the dataset root directories.

 ## ScanNet

 ScanNet is a large dataset of indoor scenes: over 1500 scenes and 2.5 million views.